 Cedar Hills, Oregon, c.
 1955.
 The plan was discussed, that early summer daylight evening, before Tommy and I were put to bed at our usual time, about 7:30.
 We would be awakened long before dawn and would need to rise-and-shine for the up-coming adventure.
 But falling asleep to hasten the rising was made extra difficult

 Eastridge Street, Cedar Hills, Oregon, 1954.
-It was early spring, a gusty mid-day Sunday, and Dad wanted to dooo something, as Mom would say with emphasis: elongated and raised in pitch.
+It was early spring, a gusty Sunday afternoon, and Dad wanted to dooo something, as Mom would say with emphasis: elongated and raised in pitch.
 He was in his early thirties and had a touch of cabin fever, after being inside, doing his taxes most of rainy yesterday and facilitating

 2019Dec16, San Juan Bautista, CA. Here we are about to take a nap at 6 o’clock in the evening, nine days before Christmas.
 We’re settling down, but Tim is finishing a quick email on his cell phone that was left over from his work day.
 Frances: It would be nice to have a